react-native-oh-library/usage-docs/en/realm-js.md

 | writeCopyTo(config): void | Writes a compacted copy of the Realm with the given configuration | function |No | All | Yes |

 ## Known Issues
-- [ ] Problem with the get_synchronized_realm, sync_session and get_latest_subscription_set methods in the Realm-js library: Currently unavailable, support will need to be provided by the dependent realm-core third-party library before implementation. [issue#1](https://github.com/react-native-oh-library/realm-js/issues/1)

 - [ ] The realm-js library can currently only be used on rooted phones. [issue#2](https://github.com/react-native-oh-library/realm-js/issues/2)

 ## Others